NYPL/digarch/transfers/iomega-disk-imaging.md

 <!-- ![](media/media/image20.png){width="5.008970909886264in"
 height="3.433333333333333in"} -->

-* Type the collection ID in the Case number field, the media ID in the Evidence number field, and your name in the Examiner field.
+* Type the acquisition ID in the Case number field, the media ID in the Evidence number field, and your name in the Examiner field.
 Click next.